waltermwaniki/.dotfiles/WARP.md

 2. Or install normally: `brew install <package>`, then `brewfile adopt` to add to config
 3. Run `brewfile generate` to update ~/Brewfile from the JSON configuration

-### When Modifying Brewfile Utility
+### When Updating Brewfile Utility

-1. Edit the source file: `brewfile.py` in the repository root
+1. The brewfile utility is installed from the `waltermwaniki/brewfile` Homebrew tap
-2. Test changes by running `python3 brewfile.py <command>`
+2. Updates are distributed via new releases on PyPI and GitHub
-3. **No deployment needed**: `home/.local/bin/brewfile` is automatically symlinked to the source via stow
+3. Run `brew upgrade brewfile` to update to the latest version

 ### System Maintenance